 If you are wondering what precisely is Insurance Premium Tax?
 Here is a guide based on all that you need to know and what it means for you.
 This article will focus on:

-• What Is Insurance Premium Tax?
+- What Is Insurance Premium Tax?

-• How To Calculate Insurance Premium Tax?
+- How To Calculate Insurance Premium Tax?

-• How has IPT Expanded Over The Years?
+- How has IPT Expanded Over The Years?

 What Is Insurance Premium Tax?

 IPT is a tax for the insurers, similar to VAT, that applies to most UK insurance premiums or potential premiums.
 After your insurance supplier gets the premium from you, the tax is paid straightforwardly to the Government.
 Presently, IPT has two rates.
-The first is a standard 12% is charged on home, vehicle or pet insurance.
+The first is a standard 12% charge on home, vehicle or pet insurance.

-The second is higher comparatively of 20% and presently this part applies to the sort of insurance sold by providers of certain vehicles.
+The second is higher comparatively at 20% and presently this part applies to the sort of insurance sold by providers of certain vehicles.
 For instance, you purchase another vehicle directly from a dealer.
 It applies to home appliances and travel insurance.

 Insurance Premium Tax- How To Calculate?